Channel

 } // namespace aimrt::channel

-The Proxy-style interface can bind type information and a default Context, offering more comprehensive functionality.
-However, the basic usage effects of both styles are consistent.
-Users need to follow two steps to achieve logical message publishing:
+The Proxy-type interface can bind type information and a default Context, offering more complete functionality.
+However, the basic usage effect of both style interfaces is consistent.
+Users need two steps to achieve logical-level message publishing:

 RegisterPublishType